 Laser hair removal is better if you have dark hair, light skin, and you want results fast.

-Our Recommendation For The Best Laser Hair Removal Machine
+The Best At-Home Laser Hair Removal Machines

 To Sum it all up

 - Go for Electrolysis if you have time and patience and want to guarantee permanent results.

 - Go for Laser hair removal if you have dark hair, light shade of skin, and want a fast yet semi-permanent mode of hair removal.

 Now that you understand the benefits of electrolysis vs laser hair removal, I am confident you will make the best choice. 🙂